Arrow Left BACK TO BLOG

 Magical Lilies of the Italian Garden

-Each year, Cissell gets excited to see the new hybrids and cross-varieties that Tricker’s Water Gardens offers.
-He orders many of the exact plants featured in 1895, but now with new colors and hardier blooms that Tricker’s has cultivated over the years.
+Each year, our team gets excited to see the new hybrids and cross-varieties that Tricker’s Water Gardens offers.
+They order many of the exact plants featured in 1895, but now with new colors and hardier blooms that Tricker’s has cultivated over the years.
 Each pool is strategically planned and includes several varieties of night-blooming lilies, the distinct Victoria Water Platters, hardy lilies, and various banana trees and shrubs to add texture and depth.

 Each lily variety works together to provide an unforgettable experience, no matter what day or time a guest visits.
 Night-blooming lilies reach their peak bloom in the early morning and will be completely closed by noon, while day-bloomers will open in the morning and carry into the early evening.
-Though each plant is expected to show between three to nine blooms at a time, Cissell notes that many guests don’t realize that lily blooms only last for three days, and he describes the bloom process as being “sort of magical.”
+Though each plant is expected to show between three to nine blooms at a time, many guests don’t realize that lily blooms only last for three days… a process that can be described as being “sort of magical.”

 View of Biltmore House from Italian Garden